Security posture

 Client-side validation is useful for better forms and friendlier errors, but it is not the trust boundary.

 The daemon does not use OAuth, JWTs, bearer tokens, API keys, or browser cookies.
-Access is local filesystem access to:
+Access uses:

 Provider credentials